CGreff/RedPencilKata/README.md

 * A red pencil promotion lasts 30 days as the maximum length.
 * If the price is further reduced during the red pencil promotion the promotion will not be prolonged by that reduction.
 * If the price is increased during the red pencil promotion the promotion will be ended immediately.
-* If the price if reduced during the red pencil promotion so that the overall reduction is more than 30% with regard to the original price, the promotion is ended immediately.
+* If the price is reduced during the red pencil promotion so that the overall reduction is more than 30% with regard to the original price, the promotion is ended immediately.
 * After a red pencil promotion is ended additional red pencil promotions may follow – as long as the start condition is valid: the price was stable for 30 days and these 30 days don’t intersect with a previous red pencil promotion.

 ## Assumptions ##